People in search of an authentic and traditional English pub experience manage to keep The Turf Tavern buzzing despite it's almost secret location.

 Wrapped by other buildings on all sides, the pub's three outdoor beer gardens are comfortable year round.
-Charcoal, in large braziers, keeps the beer gardens even cosier and customers are invited to toast marshmallows over them -- especially popular with kids.
+In the Middle Ages, these courtyards were venues for cock fights and worse.
+The name comes from the turfmen or turf accountants (bookies) who took bets here.
+But that's all ancient history, today the beer gardens are kept cozy bt charcoal, in large braziers and customers are invited to toast marshmallows over them -- especially popular with kids.

 Don't miss the mulled red wine.
 It's a pub speciality in the winter.